Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

-\item[SAML SSO Profile known messages fields] SAML SSO Profile defines number of properties and message definitions, message ids, name-spaces, additional assertion parameters etc. These fields are well-specified in the protocol documentation and are not subject to modification or tampering by adversary.
-These properties are important in concrete implementations, but on formal level of abstraction they are irrelevant.
+\item[SAML SSO Profile messages fields] SAML SSO Profile defines a number of properties and message definitions, message ids, name-spaces, additional assertion parameters etc., that we do not include in the formal model.
+These fields are well-specified in the protocol documentation and important in concrete implementations, but are not relevant to the security properties we consider in this paper.

 \item[SAML SSO Profile additional execution paths] Modeling too many execution paths can make the analysis intractable and the results difficult to interpret.
-Therefore we focused on the critical aspects and security-relevant behaviors of the POST/Artifact use case and did not model all possible execution paths in SAML SSO Profile that we modeled.
-Example execution paths that are not modeled are if client sends wrong request then SP returns error, if SP sends wrong format authentication request then IdP returns error, if client sends multiple resource request etc.
+Therefore, we focused on the critical aspects and security-relevant behaviors of the POST/Artifact use case and did not model all possible execution paths.
+Example execution paths that are not modeled are related to various error conditions (e.g., client sends an incorrect request).

-\item[Expressing security properties] For expressing security property of resource secrecy we needed to add additional parameters out of scope of SAML specification.
-While delivering resource to Client in final step, SP generates fresh unique variable which we called \emph{temporary secret} $ts$.
-Without this session unique value we could not express property regarding the secrecy of resource delivered to client in specific session.
+\item[Expressing security properties] In order to express all desired security properties (most notably the resource secrecy), we needed to add additional parameters not present SAML specification.
+While delivering resource to Client in the final step, SP generates a fresh unique variable which we called \emph{temporary secret} $ts$.
+Without this session unique value, we could not express property regarding the secrecy of resource delivered to the client in specific session.
 We did the same with assertion issued by IdP to SP where we inserted \emph{assertion secret} variable $sec$. \end{description}